Widget

 Widget Embedding Guide

-The <salesbooth-deal> web component handles the complete deal flow.
-This guide covers all 27 attributes, theming, events, and advanced features.
+The <salesbooth-deal> web component handles the complete deal flow and acts as the customer-facing surface for enabled Salesbooth agent capabilities.
+This guide covers all 44 attributes, theming, events, and advanced features.

 Quick Embed